 I am certified as a spiritual director and facilitate occasional workshops and retreats on writing about one’s life.
 I am a creative nonfiction writer with several published memoirs.
 My current writing includes essays about the meaning of my upbringing in Indiana and other topics of interest to my life and times.

-My wife (Mary Ann) and I have three daughters (Jill, Lara and Dawn), a grandson (Samuel), and a granddaughter (Linnea).
+My wife (Mary Ann) and I have three daughters (Jill, Lara and Dawn), two grandsons (Samuel & Henry), and a granddaughter (Linnea).